 Do what you can, with what you have, where you are.Theodore Roosevelt

-Sharpening can be a stuff-intensive process, so I want to reduce the number of accoutrement to the barest minimum especially since portability is always a factor in my case.
-The following is a list of some gear, besides sharpening stones, that I am confident will prove useful whether in your workshop or the jobsite.
+Sharpening can be a stuff-intensive process, and since portability is always a factor in your humble servant’s case, I strive to reduce the number of accouterments to the barest minimum.
+The following is a list of some gear, besides sharpening stones, that I am confident will prove useful whether in Beloved Customer’s workshop or the jobsite.

 I will first list the gear needed for general sharpening either in the workshop or the field.
 At the end of this article that I have listed a minimal set of gear for use specifically in the field where space and weight might make it inconvenient to carry the heavier/bulkier general set of sharpening gear.

 The following is a list of tools and equipment I think are indispensable for sharpening Japanese woodworking tools in general and in many, but not all, circumstances.
 I have not included some tools that may be necessary for doing “uradashi,” i.e. “tapping out” the hollow-ground urasuki of Japanese plane blades.
 So here we go.